Skip to main content

 Written by Vasilis Kontas

-In general, Destinations and ETA details are AIS transmitted details.
-You can find a vessel's destination and see to which port it is heading by accessing its vessel's detail page.
+Destination and ETA *(Estimated Time of Arrival) are AIS-transmitted details.
+You can find a vessel's destination and see to which port it is heading by accessing its vessel detail page.

 Since the vessels’ AIS transponders can only contain information on one destination, we can only know and therefore display the vessel's next destination when it is heading there.

-Once she leaves the origin port and starts heading for the next port, you will be able to see the next destination.
+Once vessel leaves the origin port and starts heading for the next port, you will be able to see the next destination.

 Please note that we do not have access to itineraries, brokering, scheduling or chartering information.